arc_Logo_PNG_

 Driving efficiency.
 Accelerating progress.

-From unlocking the value of the Montney with the first horizontal well to lowering emissions with electrification, ARC has a long history of innovation.
-The application of technology in our operations improves environmental performance and enhances operational efficiency.
-Today, we continue to innovate across our business, evaluate and apply clean technologies, and invest in partnerships that drive progress.
+From unlocking the value of the Montney with the first horizontal well to electrifying our facilities with renewable hydroelectricity in BC, ARC has a long history of innovation.
+The application of technology in our operations improves performance and enhances operational efficiency.
+Today, we continue to innovate across our business, evaluate and apply technologies, and invest in partnerships that drive progress.

 Innovation in action